 Social impact is becoming increasingly important to various organizations, regardless of the overall mission.
-For-profits, non-profits, and government entities alike realize it’s in their best interests to be concerned with the effects their actions have on society.
+For-profits, non-profits, and government entities alike realize it’s in their best interests to be concerned with their actions’ effects on society.

 Companies such as Who Gives a Crap, Bombas, and Vida Bars have even incorporated social impact into their business models.